emiliakoerner/homorepeats_project/README.md

 python script.py --taxa Bacteria Viruses

-or configure SELECTED_ORGANISMS or SELECTED_TAXA in constants.py for a permanent solution.
+or **configure SELECTED_ORGANISMS or SELECTED_TAXA in constants.py for a permanent solution**.
 SELECTED_ORGANISMS has to be None for SELECTED_TAXA to be considered.

 That's it!